How to Choose a Precollege Course

 Step 1: Time Commitment

-Workshops focus on a specific set of skills or interests that may span several majors.
-These 4-day workshops for high school and middle school students are perfect for students who are hobbyists or are new to Precollege.
+Four-day workshops focus on developing a particular skill or interest that may span several majors.
+They’re ideal for high school and middle school students who are hobbyists, exploring new interests, or experiencing Precollege for the first time.

 View Precollege Offerings